ansible-content-lab/cloud-deploy/README.md

 Self-service cloud automation allows end-users to easily create on-demand, ephemeral workloads.
 This repository contains an 'art-of-the-possible' demonstration of this very concept.
 Ansible playbooks are run to create the following:
 - A cloud virtual private cloud with a public subnet
 - A number of Red Hat Enterprise Linux instances, with the following attributes:
-  - A set of pre-defined users, with privilege-escalation rights and that must create a new password upon first login.
+  - A set of pre-defined users, each with privilege-escalation rights and that must create a new password upon first login.
-  - An installed Apache webserver with a dynamically generated index.html page.
+  - An installed Apache webserver and dynamically generated index.html page.
   - Is registered with Red Hat Insights.
 - A container-based secrets engine that holds the SSH private keys for the predefined linux user passwords